metain-io/demusify-app/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+## Documentations

+Pitch deck document of the project is at the root of this git repository.

+Introduction video can be found here: [https://www.youtube.com/watch?v=lvzVNWixAt8](https://www.youtube.com/watch?v=lvzVNWixAt8)

-## Beta hosting
+## Demo

 The project is deployed at [https://demusify.xyz](https://demusify.xyz) for beta testing.

-## Demo

 1. Connect to Phantom Wallet to sign-in.
 2. Go to `Create` page to upload music and mint new NFT.
 The Dynamic NFT represents utilization licenses of the music.